Everyone deserves compassionate treatment, care, justice, and healing without fearing harm from those they call for help.

 Our vision is to build products and services that help everyone—especially those most impacted by systemic discrimination—be safe to live and love freely in a world that responds to conflict with care not violence.

-Brandon D. Anderson founded Raheem after he lost his life partner to police violence during a routine traffic stop.
+Brandon D. Anderson, a Black queer abolitionist, founded Raheem after he lost his life partner to police violence during a routine traffic stop.
 The officer had a history of being physically abusive, particularly during traffic stops, but no one had ever reported him.

 Proudly based in Oakland, CA, Raheem is a nonprofit, 501(c)(3) organization operating nationwide for a world in which we all feel safe to live and love freely.